juwagner/PS_con/README.md

 alpha <- sol$solution
 ```

-Further random effects can be taken into account by means of a rondom effects matrix `W` and an respective extension of the above matrices:
+Further random effects can be taken into account by means of a random effects matrix `W` and a respective extension of the above matrices:
 ```R
 W <- diag(D)[area,]                                     # intercept indicator matrix
 B <- cbind(Phi, W)                                      # extension of the basis matrix